A generalisation of simple Harnack curves: Tropical constructions

-\begin{proposition} An irreducible simple tropical curve $ C \subset \mathbb{R}^2 $ is a tropical Harnack curve if and only if there exists a simple real-tropical curve $V \subset \ttor$ such that \begin{enumerate} \item[$\ast$] $\mathcal{A} (V) = C$, \item[$\ast$] $\T V$ has no inflection pattern. \end{enumerate} In such case, $V$ is unique up to the four sign changes of the coordinates.
-We refer to such $V$ as a phase-tropical Harnack curve. \end{proposition}
+\begin{Proposition} A \VS parametrised tropical curve $h:C\rightarrow \mathbb{R}^2 $ is a tropical Harnack curve if and only if there exists a simple real-tropical curve $V \subset \ttor$ supported on $h$ and such that such that $\T V$ has no inflection pattern.
+Moreover, the phase-tropical curve $V$ is unique up to the four sign changes of the coordinates in $\ttor$. \end{Proposition}

+\begin{Definition} A \textbf{phase-tropical Harnack curve} $V \subset \ttor$ is a simple real-tropical curve supported on a tropical Harnack curve such that $\T V$ has no inflection pattern. \end{Definition}